The actionable IT marketing playbook 2024: Strategies for every stage of your buyer’s journey

 Checkout this blog for a detailed look on how to create a value proposition.

 Once you’ve completed your market research and defined your messaging, it’s time to develop a buyers journey, with relevant content mapped at every stage.
 An effective IT marketing strategy guides potential customers through a well-defined journey, from initial awareness to loyal advocacy.
-Most people are familiar with this stuff, but this is a an ‘ultimate playbook’ so for those that are not:

-1. Awareness stage: Customers recognise they have a problem and start looking for solutions.
+Definition: Customers recognise they have a problem and start looking for solutions.

-2. Consideration stage: They evaluate different options to solve their issue.
+Definition: They evaluate different options to solve their issue.

-3. Decision stage: Customers choose a solution and decide where to purchase.
+Definition: Customers choose a solution and decide where to purchase.

-4. Advocacy stage: Satisfied customers become brand advocates, sharing their positive experiences with others.
+Definition: Satisfied customers become brand advocates, sharing their positive experiences with others.

 Consider the journey as a cycle rather than a linear path.
 Effective IT marketing nurtures leads through awareness, consideration, decision, and advocacy stages, with content and interactions customised for each phase.
 This approach not only helps in converting leads but also in retaining customers and encouraging them to become brand advocates.

-We touched on it above but if we know what stage our potential customers are at, and what content we want to share.
-How do we get in front of them?
+We touched on it above but if we know what stage our potential customers are at, and what content we want to share...how do we get in front of them?
 What channels and specific interactions are we looking at?

 Performance marketing vs Traditional marketing in FFF brand colours.